The Demon Headmaster: The Demon Headmaster Takes Over

 When the army starts dismantling the research centre, Dinah contacts Professor Claudia Rowe, an expert on botanical sciences who has expressed an interest in the creeper.
 Then weird things start to happen.
 Libraries start closing and their books are taken away.
 Telephones stop working, and there is no internet access.
 People start talking like robots, even Claudia Rowe, and more and more of the population seem to be wearing strange badges.
 Dinah's search leads her to the university where she finds the mysterious Director developing "Hyperbrain", a computer with superhuman intelligence and deadly potential.
-SPLAT swiftly realises that, although the original Headmaster was killed when he fell into the Evolution Accelerator, the machine still recorded his DNA and was thus able to create a clone, lacking the originals memories but retaining his lust for control.
+SPLAT swiftly realises that, although the original Headmaster was killed when he fell into the Evolution Accelerator, the machine still recorded his DNA and was therefore able to create a clone, lacking the original's memories but retaining his lust for control.
 This became the third and final series of the television adaptation.